dichotomies/N3F/README.md

 ### 20.10.22: Extracting DINO features from custom images/additional scenes

 We provide a script for extracting DINO features from custom images and additional scenes for the NeRF setting.
-You can find the code in `feature_extractor`.
+See [here](https://github.com/dichotomies/N3F#dino-feature-extractor-for-additional-nerf-scenes-and-custom-scenes) for more details.

 ## Getting started